google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Accuracy

-A thermometer with accurate readings is crucial to ensuring your food is cooked properly.
+A thermometer with accurate readings ensures your food is cooked correctly.
 Look for a thermometer with a maximum error of +/- 2°F (+/- 1°C).

 Instant-read

-An instant-read thermometer will provide quick and accurate readings so you can monitor the temperature of your oil in real-time.
+An instant-read thermometer provides quick and accurate readings, allowing you to monitor the temperature of your oil in real-time.

 Long probe

-A long probe will allow you to measure the temperature of the oil without getting too close to the hot surface.
-Look for a probe that is at least 6 inches (15 cm) long.
+A long probe will allow you to measure the oil’s temperature without getting too close to the hot surface.
+Look for a probe at least 6 inches (15 cm) long.

 Easy to read